carpentries-lab/metagenomics-analysis/_episodes/08-taxonomic.md

 ~~~
 {: .output}

-By looking at the report we can see that half of the contigs are unclassified, and that all of the OTUs found are assigned to a very little proportion of contigs.
+By looking at the report, we can see that half of the contigs are unclassified, and that a very little proportion of contigs have been assigned an OTU.
 This is weird because we expected to have only one genome in the bin.

 Just to exemplify how a report of a complete and not contaminated MAG should look like, let's look at the report of this MAG from another study:
 ~~~